mikenguyen13/data_analysis/_book/11-imputation.md

 Missing data refers to the absence of values for some variables in a dataset.
 The mechanisms underlying missingness significantly impact the validity of statistical analyses and the choice of handling methods.
 These mechanisms are classified into three categories:

-1. [Missing Completely at Random (MCAR)]: Missingness occurs entirely by chance and is unrelated to any observed or unobserved variables.
-In this case, the likelihood of a value being missing is the same for all observations.
-For example, if survey respondents fail to answer a question because of an unrelated technical glitch, the data may be classified as MCAR.
+-   [Missing Completely at Random](#missing-completely-at-random-mcar) (MCAR): The probability of missingness is independent of both observed and unobserved data.
+In other words, the missing data occur entirely at random and are unrelated to any values in the dataset.

-2. [Missing at Random (MAR)]: Missingness is systematically related to observed variables but not to the missing values themselves.
-This means the probability of missing data can be explained using other observed information in the dataset.
-For instance, if younger participants are more likely to skip a specific survey question, but age is recorded, the missingness is MAR.
+-   [Missing at Random](#missing-at-random-mar) (MAR): The probability of missingness is related to the observed data but not to the missing data itself.
+This means that, after controlling for observed variables, the missingness is random.

-3. [Missing Not at Random (MNAR)](#missing-not-at-random-mnar): Missingness depends on unobserved variables or the missing values themselves.
+-   [Missing Not at Random](#missing-not-at-random-mnar) (MNAR): The probability of missingness depends on unobserved data or the missing values themselves.
+In this case, the missingness is related to the very information that is missing, making it the most challenging type to handle in analysis.

 #### Missing Completely at Random (MCAR) {#missing-completely-at-random-mcar}